 Drop the percent and add 100.
 The scale score is about 172.
 We say about because some of the selected response questions could be worth more because of the choose all that apply option discussed above.

 That means you can miss approximately 20 questions on the selected response (50/70) and 1 point on the constructed response (3/4) and still get a 172 on the test.
 Most states require a 157-160 on the PLT.
 Therefore, in this case, you pass!

 Use this method for your exam to figure out how many you can miss and still pass.
 The total points and total questions are in the test blueprint in the ETS Praxis Study Companion.

 IMPOPRTANT: This method will not always get you the exact score you need.
 Like we said above, some selected response questions are worth more than one point.
 Therefore, you should factor in a couple of extra points as a buffer when thinking about how many you can miss and still pass.

-Most people will receive their Praxis scores within a week to a month after taking it.
+Most people will receive their official Praxis scores within a month after taking the exams.
 When you receive a Praxis score report, it will include the following information:

 - Your scaled score (and whether you passed)

 - The range of scores from all test takers for this test version

 - The total raw points possible in each category

 - The middle 50% range of raw scores for all test takers